bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- Drizzle
+- Light Rain
 - 88% humidity
-- 11 mph wind
+- 10 mph wind
-- 91% cloud cover
+- 88% cloud cover
 - 39 AQI 🟩
 - 0.03 inches of rain in the past 24 hours
 - 0.13 inches of rain expected in the next 48 hours